Andy Rourke: Mural

 On 21 November 2024, a mural depicting Rourke was unveiled at The Wheatsheaf pub in Manchester's Northern Quarter.
 The mural was painted by Akse P19, a Manchester-based street artist.
-In attendance at the event was Mike Joyce, Nalinee Darmrong (the photographer whose image the work was based on) and Joe Kirwin from Pancreatic Cancer Action.
+In attendance at the event were Mike Joyce, Nalinee Darmrong (the photographer whose image the work was based on) and Joe Kirwin from Pancreatic Cancer Action.

 Equipment

 Throughout his career, Rourke used a Fender Precision Bass, a Fender Jazz Bass, a Yamaha BB3000 bass and others.